Infrastructure of Changi Airport: Terminal 4

 Singapore Changi Airport Terminal 4 is the fifth passenger terminal at Singapore Changi Airport and opened on 31 October 2017.
-It sits on the former Singapore Changi Airport Budget Terminal and cost S$985 million and took about 2 years to construct.
+It sits on the former Singapore Changi Airport Budget Terminal and cost S$985 million and took about two years to construct.
 The terminal building was designed and executed primarily by Takenaka Corporation, which has constructed and renovated many buildings at Changi Airport.
-It has won numerous awards including a special one from Prix Versailles Architectural Award for South Asia.
+It has won numerous awards, including a special one from Prix Versailles Architectural Award for South Asia.

 The construction of the new Terminal 4 commenced in early 2014 and was completed on 16 December 2016.
 It officially opened on 31 October 2017.
-Under a new concept of "Fast And Seamless Travel at Changi" (FAST@Changi), it will see options such as self-service check-in; and automated bag drop, immigration clearance, and boarding being rolled out extensively in the new building.
+Under a new concept of "Fast And Seamless Travel at Changi" (FAST@Changi), it will see options such as self-service check-in, automated bag drop, immigration clearance, and boarding being rolled out extensively in the new building.
 Terminal 4 is a two-storey, 25-metre-high building with a gross floor area of 225,000 square metres.
-17 stands are available for narrow-body aircraft, 4 stands for wide-body aircraft.
+17 stands are available for narrow-body aircraft, four stands for wide-body aircraft.
 A bridge across Airport Boulevard was constructed to enable buses and other airside vehicles to move from T4 to the aircraft stands.
-A new dedicated 68-metre-high Ramp Control Tower was also built to "enhance air traffic controllers' management of aircraft movements in the apron and taxiways around the terminal".
+A new dedicated 68-metre-high ramp control tower was also built to "enhance air traffic controllers' management of aircraft movements in the apron and taxiways around the terminal".
 It is connected to the other terminals by complimentary shuttle bus services.

 Local cultural and heritage items are used to decorate the terminal's interior.
 The retail space at the 'Heritage Zone' will feature traditional Peranakan shop front facades.
 Changi Airport Group (CAG) has given out all its 80+ concession contracts to various retail and food and beverage outlets including but not limited to Charles & Keith, Coach & Furla, Gassan Watches, Michael Kors, London Fat Duck, Old Street Bak Kut Teh and Sushi Goshin by Akashi.
 The Petalclouds are another key feature in Terminal 4 involving 6 separate features hanging from the room and with 16 moving parts.

 Concurrent with the development of Terminal 4, major airfield works were undertaken to increase the number of aircraft parking stands to support the needs of all airlines operating at Changi.
 A 38-hectare land plot south of Terminal 3, housing the airport nursery as well as a reservoir, was converted into an aircraft parking area to house 17 narrow-body and nine wide-body aircraft stands.
 An overhead vehicular bridge across Airport Boulevard was also constructed to enable buses and other airside vehicles to move from T4 to these aircraft stands.